can-erturk/inventory-management/README.md

 I handled both the design and development process together and used technologies like MUI, Headless UI, Framer Motion, Redux Toolkit and Zustand in the front-end.

-View this project in my portfolio by clicking the link below.
+You can view this project in my portfolio by clicking the link below.

 [https://canerturk.dev/project/inventory-management](https://canerturk.dev/project/inventory-management)